HugeLabs/scenarios-helm/use/step0/text.md

+# Before We Begin

+## Audience

+This workshop is intended for people who are new to Helm and want to learn how a minimal helm chart goes together.
+If you are already familiar with Helm, you might find more value in a different session.
+I will definitely not be offended if anyone leaves.

+<details><summary></summary>

 # The Environment

-Before we dive into Helm, we will briefly inspect Kubernetes environment we're working with.
+Let's inspect Kubernetes environment we're working with.

 <details><summary></summary>

 ## Kubernetes

-The Kubernetes cluster is already up and running, let's take a look at it.
+The Kubernetes cluster is already up and running.
+We'll take a look at it.

 <details><summary></summary>